Galvy/Template-Samba4-AD/README.md

 Es: /etc/zabbix/zabbix_agentd2.d/samba4_ad.conf

-3) add zabbix user to sudo with a tool visudo
+3) add zabbix user to sudo with visudo

 4) allows 'zabbix' user to run all commands without password. zabbix ALL=NOPASSWD: ALL